A05annex/2019-FRC/frc 2019/README.md

 # 6831 - A05 Annex - FRC 2019

 This branch has 1 goal - letting drivers tune control for best drivability.
-Tuning involves one driver, and one tuner. the driver drives using the 3 axis joystick; and the tuner changes the parameters of drive using a gamepad as the driver instructs.
-At the end of a session the the *best drive* parameters are recorded and the software is modified to start with those settings.
+Tuning involves one *driver* with an optional *tuner*.
+The driver drives using the 3 axis joystick, and buttons on the joystick to alter the drive tuning parameters; alternately a tuner changes the parameters of drive using a gamepad as the driver instructs.
+At the end of a session the the *best drive* parameters are recorded and the software is modified to start with those settings. **REMEMBER TO RECORD YOUR FAVORITE SETTINGS SO WE CAN UPDATE THE PROGRAMMED DEFAULTS FOR THE COMPETITION SOFTWARE**

 ## Drive Tuning Controls
 We use the main joystick for driving.
 All other buttons are mapped to changing drive parameters, so a single driver can control everything from one stick.
 Buttons on the gamepad are also mapped to changing drive parameters